51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 MissingPropertyService:

-- check that "upgrade required" is returned for a Property that is available in a different tier
+- check that "upgrade needed" is returned for a Property that is available in a different tier
 - check that "unknown" is return for a Property that is not known
 - check that "not in resource" is returned for Cloud Engine
 - check unknown returned otherwise